beman-project/beman/docs/FAQ.md

 Please reach out to the Beman Project Leads to help get your specific project started.

-## I have a crazy library that’s probably never going to be a standard library feature, but I use it and think it’s neat.
+## I have a library that isn't appropriate for the C++ standard.
 Can I contribute it to the Beman Project?

-We’re glad you’ve developed a neat and useful library, but the Beman Project is dedicated to getting the highest quality libraries through the rigorous effort of standardization.
+The Beman Project is dedicated to getting the highest quality libraries through the rigorous effort of standardization.
+Libraries not falling in this category are out of scope.

 ## I have a personal/work project but I have no interest in it becoming a standard library.
 Does the Beman Project have anything for me?